 The administrative burdens brought on by managed care have also had a major impact on the tradition of small, physician-owned practices.
 As demands around billing, record keeping, and use of expensive EMR systems have gotten more complex, the overhead cost of running a doctor’s office has increased dramatically.

 This has led many private practices to sell out to their local hospitals or other large healthcare organizations, creating a small number of large hospital networks.
 This consolidation has caused a major shift where many doctors are losing their status as independent business owners and becoming employees.
 In fact, 2019 marked the first year ever that more doctors were employed by hospitals rather than doctor-owned private practices.
 It’s no accident either.
-Insurance companies prefer to negotiate in board rooms, between high-level executives and administrators, than deal with individual doctors, who know the value of what they do and are likely to at least try to stand up for it.
+Insurance companies prefer to negotiate in board rooms, between high-level executives and administrators, rather than deal with individual doctors, who know the value of what they do and are likely to at least try to stand up for it.

 The average hospital CEO makes twice as much as the average general physician.
 But who sees the patients?
 Who comforts grieving families?
 Who saves the lives?
 Who produces the cumbersome medical records so the hospital can get paid?
 And who carries the legal liability and the emotional burden if something goes wrong?